js1019/NormalModes/demos/README.md

 ## How to use this demo?

-Once you compiled the code.
+Once you compile the code.
 You should be able to run this demo.
 We have a script `Dev.sh` to run this code via using SLURM.
 You can set up the number of MPI processes and threads, etc.